Vagus Nerve Hacks for Instant Stress Relief

 Your Vagus Nerve Action Plan

-Remember, you’re not trying to eliminate stress.
-That’s impossible and unhealthy.
-You’re building the superpower to move through stress gracefully.
-You return to calm quickly.
+Remember, you’re not trying to erase stress completely.
+That’s impossible and not even healthy.
+You’re building the ability to move through it gracefully and return to calm quickly.

-This built-in system never turns off.
-It's always ready to transform stress into serenity.
-The only question is- are you ready to activate your body's natural reset button?
+This system is always there, ready to turn tension into serenity.
+The only question left is — are you ready to use your body’s natural reset button?

 References